asch89/asch89/README.md

 I’m Joey,
 - I’m interested software engineering, especially web and app development
-- I’m currently learning how to create my own interactive website
 - I’m looking for internships and student-work opportunites
 - How to reach me: joeymasche@gmail.com